MicrosoftDocs/bot-docs/articles/bot-framework-botbuilder-overview.md

 ms.topic: article
 ms.tgt_pltfrm: may be required ms.workload: required
-ms.date: mm/dd/yyyy
+ms.date: 02/02/2017
 ms.author: rstand@microsoft.com

 ---
-# Bot Builder SDK
+# Create bots with Bot Builder

+> [!IMPORTANT]
+> Content is forthcoming.

 The Microsoft Bot Builder SDK is one of three main components of the Microsoft Bot Framework.